-Employers must pay to an employee the allowances the employee is entitled to under clause 17.
+Employers must pay to an employee the allowances the employee is entitled to under this clause\17.
+See Schedule B-Summary of Monetary Allowances for a summary of monetary allowances and method of adjustment.

 17.2 Wage-related allowances

 (a) Stand-by allowance